luppieliz/Luppieliz/README.md

 ### Hi there 👋
 - 👋 I'm currently working on GAINING THAT KNOWLEDGE and EXPERIENCE!!
-- 🌱 I’m currently learning C,java and python
+- 🌱 I’m currently learning C, java and python
 - 👯 I’m looking to collaborate on any projects CS related!
 - 🤔 I’m looking for help with data structures and data science
 - 💬 Ask me about any design softwares!